cfgnunes/extension-pack-hp/README.md

 Adds new global commands, allowing access from anywhere in the calculator:

 - `EXTPK` - Extension Pack HP Command Menu: Opens a centralized menu listing all features from the Extension Pack HP, providing a quick and convenient shortcut for easy access.
-- `RESET` - Reset Command: Restores the calculator to its factory default settings, specifically in RPN mode.
+- `RESET` - Reset Command: Reset system flags and reinitializes the calculator for best use in RPN (Reverse Polish Notation) mode.
 - `DSTAT` - Descriptive Statistics Command: Calculates all descriptive statistics (such as mean, standard deviation, median, and more) for a given array or list.
 - `%TILE` - Percentile Command: Calculates the value corresponding to a specified percentile within an array or list.